Schlesinger Building

-The Schlesinger Building, also known as Wesbank Centre or Sanlam Centre, is a skyscraper in Braamfontein, Johannesburg, South Africa.
-It was built in 1965 to a height of 110 m.
-It has 21 floors.
+The Schlesinger Building, also known as WesBank Centre or Sanlam Centre, is a skyscraper in Braamfontein, Johannesburg, South Africa.
+It was built in 1965 to a height of 110 m, and has 21 floors.
 The building is named for John Schlesinger, a Johannesburg businessman who was also one of the first major art collectors in the city.

 Doreen E. Greig, who was the first female president-in-chief of the South African Institute of Architects, described the building in her book as 'an immense building' with a 'sombre and monumental' aspect, which derived from the reflection of grey-green glass sheathing.
 Its facade are swollen and its vertical aluminium mullions are balanced by the horizontal glass spandrels, which also less obscure than the fenestration.